MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex02_Sensitivity_Labels.md

 1. On the **Your auto-labeling policy was created** page, select **Done**.

-You’ve organized labels in a group, published them to users, and enabled auto-labeling so sensitive content is protected without relying on users.
+You've organized labels in a group, published them to users, and enabled auto-labeling so sensitive content is protected without relying on users.